 Yarn Horse Craft:

-Use scissors to cut yarn into really small pieces so that it looks like powder.
+- For the yarn craft, use scissors to cut yarn into really small pieces so that it looks like powder.
 You can do this easily by winding yarn around your fingers and then cutting from one end.
-Use a brown colored yarn for best results.
+Use a brown yarn for best results.

 Paper Tearing Craft:

 You can also provide magazines to the children.
 Help them to find the color brown in the magazine pictures, and tear small pieces of paper from it.
 You will end up with a collection of tiny pieces of brown paper in different shades.
 Glue these all over the horse.
 Your paper mosaic horse is ready.

 Toilet Roll Horse Craft:

 You will need two old toilet paper rolls for this craft.